CenterForOpenScience/Policies-and-Procedures/index.md

 _Sensitive_: All grievances will be dealt with sensitively and professionally by staff experienced in these matters.

-_Free of retaliation or victimization_: Staff involved in a grievance shall not be victimized by anyone for coming forward with the grievance or for assisting in its resolution.
+_Free of retaliation or victimization_: Staff involved in a grievance shall victimize anyone for coming forward with the grievance or for assisting in its resolution.
 Any victimization or retaliation may result in disciplinary action including termination of the perpetrator.

 _Timely_: Grievances are addressed promptly.